Temperatures Head Upward - KION546

 WEATHER STORY

-Rest of Monday: Partly cloudy with clouds building over the hills in the afternoon.
-A few showers are possible in the mountains, which may drift south over more populated areas.
-Continued cool with coastal highs in the upper 50s to low 60s and mainly 60s for inland valleys.
-Breezy in the late afternoon and early evening, even periodically windy for inland valleys.
+Tuesday: Becoming mostly sunny with a few low clouds near the coast, a few puffy clouds over the hills, and a couple of thin, high clouds passing through.
+Warmer, with highs in the upper 50s to upper 60s on the coast—warmest on the north side of the bay—and mid 60s to mid 70s inland.
+Breezy during the afternoon and early evening.

-Overnight: Low clouds push back in with patchy fog possible.
-Low mainly in the 40s.
+Overnight: A few low clouds may push in, but widespread clouds not expected.
+Some fog possible.
+Expect lows in the low 40s on the coast and upper 30s to low 40s inland.
+Breezy at times.

-Tuesday: Fog and low clouds in the morning for the coast and valleys, then becoming mostly sunny with a few low clouds on the coast.
-Warmer, with coastal highs in the upper 50s to mid 60s and mid 60s to low 70s inland.
-Breezy in the afternoon.
+Wednesday: Mostly sunny with a few high clouds passing through and a few low clouds on the coast.
+Warmer yet with highs in the 60s to low 70s on the coast—warmest on the north side of the bay—and 70s-80s inland.
+Breezy for inland valleys in the afternoon and early evening.

-Extended: The warming trend will continue through Thursday/Friday, albeit slower and less exciting on the coast.
-Still, high temperatures should be above normal for all areas Thursday through Saturday.
-Expect slight cooling out of the weekend.
-No additional rain in the forecast.

 -------------------------------------------------------------------------